stefanieschneider/unstruwwel/README.md

 “[Struwwelpeter](http://www.gutenberg.org/files/12116/12116-h/12116-h.htm#Shock-headed_Peter)”,
 which goes as follows:

-> Just look at him\! there he stands, with his nasty hair and hands.
+> Just look at him! there he stands, with his nasty hair and hands.
+See!
-> See\! his nails are never cut; they are grimed as black as soot; and
+> his nails are never cut; they are grimed as black as soot; and the
-> the sloven, I declare, never once has combed his hair; anything to me
+> sloven, I declare, never once has combed his hair; anything to me is
-> is sweeter than to see Shock-headed Peter.
+> sweeter than to see Shock-headed Peter.

 For the German-language original text, see the online digital library [Wikisource](https://de.wikisource.org/wiki/Der_Struwwelpeter/Struwwelpeter).